Featured product

 What are heterophilic antibodies?

-Heterophilic antibodies bind other antibodies.
+Heterophilic antibodies bind to other antibodies.
 In human samples, these are either autoantibodies that bind human immunoglobulins or human anti-animal immunoglobulin antibodies (HAIA), including human anti-mouse antibodies (HAMA).

 Our ELISA PathRF kits are validated with RF‑containing plasma